Even healthy people need a flu vaccine.

 Even if you got a flu vaccine, there are reasons why you might still get flu or a flu-like illness.

-The flu vaccine doesn’t provide the same protection for everyone.
+The flu vaccine doesn’t provide the same protections for everyone.
 How well the flu vaccine works can range widely from season to season and also can vary depending on who is being vaccinated.

 The very minor pain of a flu shot is nothing compared to the suffering that can be caused by the flu.